Long Road Trip Guides

 8 Wonderful Weekend Trips from Bangalore (Covers Saturday & Sunday) with Day Wise Itinerary – http://traveltwosome.com/weekend-getaways-from-bangalore/

-What has been your experience on driving on these lovely routes from Bangalore to Goa?
+What has been your experience driving on these lovely routes from Bangalore to Goa?
 We would like to hear from you.
 Please share it in the comments below.

 Thank You